LLM Latent Reasoning as Chain of Superposition: Introduction

-As illustrated in Figure~\ref{fig_entropy_var}, our model performs latent reasoning in the column space of the vocabulary, analogous to wavefunction superposition in Hilbert space.
-Once reasoning is complete, entropy collapses into an eigenstate, producing the final natural language answer.
-Experiments confirm that Latent-SFT surpasses other latent baselines and achieves performance comparable to explicit SFT models on low-difficulty mathematical reasoning datasets.
-On high-difficulty datasets, latent tokens defined via soft embeddings significantly outperform those defined by hidden states.
-Further analyses reveal that its latent reasoning process is not merely a compression of a single reasoning chain but also a superposition of multiple chains.
+As illustrated in Figure~\ref{fig_entropy_var}, our model realizes the ideal latent reasoning via a chain of superposition analogous to a quantum wavefunction.
+Upon reasoning convergence, the system undergoes entropy collapse, precipitating the latent superposition into a discrete linguistic eigenstate.
+Empirical results demonstrate that Latent-SFT consistently outperforms explicit SFT models across six diverse mathematical reasoning benchmarks.
+Notably, it achieves a 2.7x to 5.5x reduction in reasoning chain length while surpassing prior latent reasoning approaches.
+Further analysis reveals that its latent reasoning is not merely a compression of a single chain, but rather a superposition of multiple reasoning chains.

-\section{Related work}
+\section{Related Work}

-Our work centers on latent inference, and we categorize related research into two groups: training-based methods and training-free methods.